Todd Ames Hunter

 Todd Ames Hunter (born August 26, 1953) is an American politician and lawyer from Corpus Christi, Texas, serving as a Republican member of the Texas House of Representatives from District 32 in Nueces County.
 From 1993 to 1997, as a Democrat, Hunter also held the District 32 House seat.
 He did not seek reelection in 1996.
 From 1989 to 1993, he was the District 36 Democratic representative.
 In the 1992 election, he was switched after two terms to District 32 via redistricting.

-Hunter is a candidate for his eighth nonconsecutive term in the general election scheduled for November 4, 2014.

 Early life and education

 Hunter was born in Bartlesville in northeastern Oklahoma to Richard and Patricia London Hunter.
 In 1975, he graduated from the University of Kansas at Topeka, Kansas, with a Bachelor of Arts degree in Political Science, Speech, and Human Relations.
 In 1978, he obtained his Juris Doctor degree from the Dedman School of Law at Southern Methodist University.

 Career

 In 1978, Hunter moved to Corpus Christi, where he is currently a solo practitioner after leaving civil defense law in 2017 as a partner with Hunter, Barker & Fancher, LLP.
 He has worked for numerous law firms in Corpus Christi.

 He is married to the former Alexis Taylor, the eldest daughter of Marcella and Leroy Taylor.
 Alexis and Todd reared all three of their children—Todd A. Hunter, Jr. (born 1986), Michael Taylor Hunter (born 1987), and Christina Alyson Hunter (born 1991)--in Corpus Christi.

 Hunter is a member of All Saints Episcopal Church in Corpus Christi.
 He is a director and member of the advisory board of the Coastal Bend division of the Boy Scouts of America.
 He is affiliated with Rotary International and is a board member of Consumer Credit Counseling Service and the Texas Lyceum Association.

 Hunter won his seventh nonconsecutive term in the 83rd Texas Legislature in 2012 without primary or general election opposition.